A yearly work in accordance with the vegetative cycle of the vine.

 - CRUSHING VINE SHOOTS : once the vine shoots have been pulled, they are crushed.
 We use a flail mulcher at the back of the tractor.
-The vine shoots are then crushed and pulverised in small pieces, which decompose and turn into compost.
+The vine shoots are then crushed and pulverised into small pieces, which decompose and turn into compost

 - WEDGING (CALAGE) OR VINE STOCK TYING : every year, we check each vine stock.
-It must be held in place thanks to plasticized binds.
+It must be held in place with plasticized binds.

-- FOLDING : once the wedging done, we carry out the FOLDING (the “aste” (the longest fruit branch on a vine stock is encircled and fastened to the wire with a fastening machine.)
+- FOLDING : once the wedging is done, we carry out the FOLDING.
+The “aste” (the longest fruit branch on a vine stock) is encircled and fastened to the wire with a fastening machine.

-- the « CARRASSONAGE » or « SECAILLAGE »/ VINEYARD MAINTENANCE” : in each row we check the state of the posts.
-The broken ones are replaced, so that the vine is properly supported.
+- the « CARRASSONAGE » or « SECAILLAGE » (VINEYARD MAINTENANCE): in each row we check the state of the posts.
+The broken ones are replaced, so that the vines are properly supported.

-During this month, we carry out the EMPAMPRAGE or PRICKING and we treat the vine.
+During this month, we carry out the « EPAMPRAGE » or PRICKING and we treat the vine.

 - the “épamprage” or vine shoot pricking: the “PAMPRES” or VINE SHOOTS grow in May.
-The first pricking at the foot of the vine stock is made by the machine.
-At the top (in the fork) it is handmade, with a billhook.
+The first pricking at the foot of the vine stock is done with a machine.
+At the top (in the fork) it is done by hand with a billhook.

 - the treatments : first against the mildew and powdery mildew.
 They will be repeated every fourteen days.

 This can be done all along the summer if needed (TRIMMING, VINE SHOOT PRICKING)